Guide to Cisco Live 2024

 A common piece of advice that can be tough to stick with is to limit the number of different topics you try to take in.
 Sticking to a few key technology areas makes it much easier to absorb the related information than hitting many unrelated topics.

-For Cisco Live US 2020, the session catalog is available for viewing now.
-Session registration will open for NetVets on April 7th and for everyone else on April 14th.
+For Cisco Live US 2024, the session catalog is available for viewing now.
+Session registration will open for NetVets on April 16th and for everyone else on April 23rd.
 They usually soft launch it around 8am Pacific time, so don’t wait for the announcement.
 Just check it!

 Choose Your Own Session Adventure

-Speaking of scheduling your sessions, I have some advice on how to improve your personal session choice algorithm.
+Speaking of scheduling your sessions, here’s some advice on how to improve your personal session choice algorithm.
 Don’t just read the session titles.
 If a session title sounds interesting then read the abstract to get more details about what the session will cover.
 You can also get an idea of the technical depth of a given session based on the session number.

 1000 Introductory